GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/parameterfilters.rst

 #. **Numerical filters** (``<floatParameterFilter>``)
 #. **Regular expression filters**  (``<regexParameterFilter>``)

-It is possible to have multiple types of parameter filters for a given layer.
+A given layer can have multiple types of parameter filters.

 If a request does not comply with the allowed values of the set parameter, the request will fail, usually with an error such as::